 Where to eat in Korcula: The Best Restaurants in Korcula

 There are numerous restaurants in the town of Korčula, as well as near the town which certainly deserve your attention.
+Trying new restaurants and savoring the local cuisine is one of the best things to do in Korcula!
 Here are a few recommendations for where to eat in Korcula.

 Tavern Aterina is a beautiful place with an outstanding view over the peninsula Pelješac.
 The chefs prepare amazing homemade food such as grilled vegetables, tasty soups, fish, octopus, pasta, prosciutto, and more.
 Oh, and homemade bread and cakes!
 Yummy!